 Food Stamps Penalties

-Should you fail to do so, you might be banned from the program, or, worse, face a fine or jail time, particularly if you lie or withhold information multiple times.
+Should you fail to report honestly, you might be banned from the program.
+Even worse, face a fine or jail time, particularly if you lie or withhold information multiple times.

 When benefits start does vary, though.
 States will typically go by case number, when you signed up, or the last digit of your social security number.